By Ashok Prasad, Founder, Niyyam

 Why ₹10,000 Monthly Investment Can Create Wealth

-Many people underestimate small monthly investments.
+Many investors underestimate small monthly investments.

 - ₹10,000/month for 10 years → ~₹23 lakhs